liferay/liferay-docs/discover/commerce/articles/01-catalog-management/04-specifications.markdown

 Specifications are pieces of structured product information.
 The data are structured into three components: *groups*, *labels* and *values*.
-This structure makes the data easy to display and maintain.
+This makes the data easy to display and maintain.

-The structure of a specification is best explained with an example.
-In the image below, *Technical Details* is a group, *Voltage* is a label, and *14.4* is a value.
+Values are identified by labels, which in turn are organized into groups.
+In the image below, *14.4* is a value, *Voltage* is a label, and *Technical Details* is a group.

 ![Figure 1: In this image, *Technical Details* is a group, *Voltage* is a label, and *14.4* is a value.](../../images/spec-group.png)

-Creating a specification involves creating a group, creating a label to assign to it, and finally creating a value and assigning it to the label.
+Creating a specification involves creating a group and then creating a label to assign to it.
+Finally, you must create a value, which will be assigned to both a label and a product.

 ## Specification Groups [](id=specification-groups)